LoopKit/loopdocs/docs/faqs/omnipod-faqs.md

 #### OmnipodKit

-OmnipodKit replaces the need for OmniKit and OmniBLE submodules and provides support for Classic, DASH and Omnipod 5 Pods
+OmnipodKit provides support for Classic, DASH and Omnipod 5 Pods

 * The intial version with Omnipod 5 support used the Bluetooth *keep-connected* method; but this did not provide a heartbeat for Omnipod 5 Pods
 * When developing a new method, connect on demand for the iOS/Pod pair, not only was a heartbeat developed for Omnipod 5 Pods, but this new technique appears to greatly reduce the 203 Fault frequency for Atlas DASH Pods